JunChangM/OSSP-SKKU_2048/README.md

 ## Precautions
 + In login, as a test account ID, 'user' cannot be used
-+ In login, Don't use an ID that starts with an lb because lb is used for leader boards.
++ In login, Don't use an ID that starts with 'lb'.
-+ Because the program contents are stored in local storage, it may not work externally.
++ Because program data is stored in local storage, data (i.e. ID, score) may not be loaded externally.

 ------